Also known as Chinese Taipei, Taiwan is claimed by China as

 Zhushan.
 Built as a logging railway, now a tourist line into the Alishan

 National Scenic Area.
-The main line runs from Chiayi to Alishan, Zhushan
+The main line runs from Chiayi to Alishan, with

-2014.
-Diesel railcars, at least one return train from Chaiyi each day.
+2014 with at least one return train from Chaiyi each day provided by

-Work to reopen the remaining section continues; passengers may travel
+local bus.
+Work to reopen the remaining section continues; some trains

 - Taipingshan Choo Choo Train 2ft 6in (762mm)